numtide/system-manager/README.md

 **[Next: I have two examples ready that I'm going to describe -- a TightVNC service, and a custom node.js service]** Following is the original readme

 ### Defining the configuration

-A basic Nix flake using System Manager would look something like this:
+As mentioned above, a basic Nix flake using System Manager would look like this:

 ```nix
 {